-Now here you are, the home inspection is complete, the bank appraiser has sent their report, and the bank has provided the green light to send the title company settlement funds.
+Now here you are, the home inspection is complete, the bank appraiser has sent their report, and has provided the green light to send the title company settlement funds.
 All the stars have aligned, and it looks like this deal is on track to close without a hitch.

 One more thing needs to be done though before the big day: the final walk-through.
 And luckily for you, to help ensure a smooth closing, we’ve built the ultimate final walk-through checklist.